 ________________________

 I took the dogs out early Sunday thinking about the previous day.
 It was a gorgeous morning and I was a bit wistful that I would not be hunting.
-But a gorgeous moon halo told me that nature is its own gift, even without a rifle in hand.
+But a stunning moon halo told me that nature is its own gift, even without a rifle in hand.
 The stillness of the morning, the soft glow of the halo, and the energy of the dogs reminded me that the outdoors always holds something magical, whether I'm hunting or simply taking it all in.

 No comments: